mzollin/qr-pirate/README.md

 # qr-pirate
 crawl QR-codes from search engines and look for bitcoin private keys

 **Disclaimer: You probably won't find any private keys of wallets that still contain Bitcoins.
-If you do, please leave them where they are, this tool is for demonstration purposes only.**
+If you do, please leave them where they are, this tool is for demonstration purposes only.
+Also don't put photos of your private keys on the internet.**

 You can use the qrpirate.sh bash script to automate the whole process from search keyword input to private key output, or use the qrcrawler.py and qr2key.py tools on their own.
 The bash script automates the following steps: